Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/01_the_filesystem.md

 ---

 ## Learning Objectives
-- How do you access the shell?
+- How do you access the shell/terminal?
 - How do you use it?
-  - Getting around the Unix file system
+  - getting around the Unix file system
-  - looking at files
+  - viewing the content of files
   - manipulating files
   - automating tasks
 - What is it good for?